The Hotel Association of Canada announces the 2018 Board of Directors

 March 22, 2017 – Ottawa – Today at 4pm, the Finance Minister Bill Morneau tabled the Federal Budget.
 HAC President, Susie Grynol, was among a select group of stakeholders invited to the Finance Minister's Lock Up where attendees were given an advance copy of the Budget Document.
 This 2.5 hour closed-door meeting allowed HAC to review the Budget before it was released publicly and provided an opportunity to meet with senior officials from Finance concerning its contents. « more »

-The HAC Recognizes the 2016 Hall of Fame Awards of Excellence Recipients
+The HAC Recognizes the 2016 Awards of Excellence Recipients

-February 17, 2017 – Ottawa – The Hotel Association of Canada (HAC) is pleased to announce the 2016 Hall of Fame Awards of Excellence winners. « more »
+February 17, 2017 – Ottawa – The Hotel Association of Canada (HAC) is pleased to announce the 2016 Awards of Excellence winners. « more »

 The Hotel Association of Canada Announces the 2017 Board of Directors